Malachov/mydatapreprocessing/README.md

 seqs, Y, x_input, test_inputs = mdpi.inputs.make_sequences(data, predicts=7, repeatit=3, n_steps_in=6, n_steps_out=1, constant=1)
 ```

-Third module is generatedata.
-It generate some basic data like sin, ramp random.
-In the future, it will also import some real datasets for models KPI.

 ## generatedata

-Third module generate data that can be used for validating machine learning time series prediction results.
-It can define for example sig, sign, ramp signal or download ECG heart signal.
+This module generate data that can be used for example for validating machine learning time series prediction results.
+It can define data like sig, sign, ramp signal or download ECG heart signal.

 ### Example